State budget crunch looms, as Virginia seeks less restriction on federal aid

 “Every day, I’m talking to Virginians to assess what’s needed, and I’ll continue to do all I can to push for additional resources for the commonwealth, including in future legislative packages,” he said.

-In addition to money for the state, the federal package includes $1.5 billion for localities in Virginia to respond to the coronavirus pandemic, but not to supplant local tax money lost because of the blow to the economy.
+The federal package’s $1.5 billion for localities in Virginia is for responding to the pandemic, but it does not supplant local tax money lost because of the blow to the economy.

+The Virginia Municipal League urged Northam and Layne last week to protect state funding of mandated local services, such as K-12 education and public safety agencies.

 “They opposed it in the first place,” Howell said.